simisolajnr30/Threat-Hunting-Reconnaissance-Suspicious-HTTP-Activity-Analysis/README.md

 In this project, i performed threat hunting using splunk to analyze HTTP traffic within the botsv2 dataset.
 The objective was identify to suspicious behaviour, investigate anomalies, and determine whether malicious activity occurred.

 ---
+# Scenerio

+Law enforcement warned our organization about a current campaign that may have impacted our organization.
+This campaign has been active against other organizations from the same industry sector.
+Based on the information below we must develop a Hunt hypothesis, plan of action, and execute the plan.

+---

 ## **Tools Used**
 - Splunk